Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 True they're not the best solution but that's just where the research went I guess because we already have such a big car culture and the infrastructure for them.
 It's easier to convince politicians to allow self driving cars than to convince them to build/allow building tons of tracks for trains.

-• 8 months ago
+• 2 years ago

 Anonymous

-• 8 months ago
+• 2 years ago

 Anonymous

-And yuropoors fucked themselves by having less affordable housing than Americans despite being crammed in like sardines in a can all while being completely reliant on scheduled public transportation like good little sheep.
+And yuropoors fricked themselves by having less affordable housing than Americans despite being crammed in like sardines in a can all while being completely reliant on scheduled public transportation like good little sheep.
 It'll be hilarious when Russians destroy any of your lines and now you can't do anything because you're poorgays without cars

-• 8 months ago
+• 2 years ago

 Anonymous